Facebook Pixel Internships | Western Kentucky University

 • Senior: functions as a type of "capstone" to students' undergraduate experience, where they can apply nearly all major courses to the internship and then use the internship to inform decisions about post-graduation employment.

 Internships are normally completed during the academic year (fall and spring semesters).
-In some cases, it is possible to arrange an internship for one of the summer terms; however, it is essential to talk to Dr. Jones well in advance if you are considering a summer placement.
+In some cases, it is possible to arrange an internship for one of the summer terms; however, it is essential to talk to Dr. Thomsen well in advance if you are considering a summer placement.

 What kinds of internships have WKU English students completed?